Work Harassment: Everything You Need to Know

 Once the EEOC receives your claim, they will begin to investigate.
 Their investigation may including contact the harasser, any witnesses you have provided, your co-workers, and speaking with your employer (typically the Human Resources Department).
 The EEOC may request documents and may visit your workplace to conduct parts of the investigation.

 Once you’ve brought the issue to your employer’s attention, it is illegal for them to punish you or retaliate against you for bringing a claim forward.
 Retaliation comes in many forms but can include terminating your employment, demoting you, reducing your pay or your work hours, or any other negative response forward.

 At any point in this process, you have the option to contact an attorney to help you understand the process and make sure your rights are protected.
 If there is a delay in your claim and the EEOC isn’t able to resolve your issues within six months, the EEOC will issue a “right to sue” judgement, and you will have up to three months to file a lawsuit.
 If you haven’t already, you would want to contact an attorney at this time.

 If you need additional information on workplace harassment, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of Google, Strip, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of Google, Strip, and Airbnb.